-Welcome to SNOW 2014, the Second Workshop on Social News On the Web.
-The workshop is held in Seoul, Korea in conjunction with the 23rd International World Wide Web Conference (WWW 2014) on April
+Welcome to SNOW 2016, the Third Workshop on Social News On the Web.
+The workshop is held in Montreal, Canada in conjunction with the 25th International World Wide Web Conference (WWW 2016) on April 12th

 Online news has generated an epochal change in the way we consume news and it has disrupted the journalism industry by changing the news life-cycle that leads professional journalists to build news and casual news readers to consume them.
 In fact, journalists and readers have now access to a huge amount of information on the Web, the largest public data repository in the world.
 Being huge implies being not easily accessible.
 New tools need to be developed in order to allow journalists to verify hypotheses, link events and support claims. and to provide to readers filtered, high-quality content relevant to their interest.
 These tools will allow modern journalists to work at unprecedented scale and speed, thus giving rise to a new form of data-driven journalism.